wes-santos/wes-santos/README.md

     </a>
   <p>
   <p>
-  I am a <strong>brazilian Web Developer</strong>, love animals (I have five cats 😸), <strong>technology</strong> and <strong>learn</strong> new things.
+  I am a <strong>brazilian Software Engineer<strong>, love animals (I have five cats 😸), <strong>technology</strong> and <strong>learn</strong> new things.
 In my free time, I love to watch YouTube videos, specially podcasts and everything about technology.
   </p>
   <p>
   I love to learn new things and, probably, this is what I'm doing right now.
 Actualy, I'm studying web development at <a href="https://betrybe.com">Trybe</a> — a brazilian school specialized in this area — in partnership with <a href="https://www.xpinc.com/">XP Inc.</a> — the largest investment broker in Brazil.